June 7, 2021: This article first published and is being republished today for new readers.

 The definitions of each of the categories listed in §300.8 includes a caveat: The category must adversely affect the child's educational performance.

 (2)(i) Subject to paragraph (a)(2)(ii) of this section, if it is determined, through an appropriate evaluation under §§300.304 through 300.311, that a child has one of the disabilities identified in paragraph (a)(1) of this section, but only needs a related service and not special education, the child is not a child with a disability under this part.

 (ii) If, consistent with §300.39(a)(2), the related service required by the child is considered special education rather than a related service under State standards, the child would be determined to be a child with a disability under paragraph (a)(1) of this section.

 The Adverse Affect Caveat

-Imagine a child has Type I Diabetes and that she falls within the category of “other health impairment”.
-She needs a bus driver, a teacher, a school nurse, and so on who are trained to help he manage her Diabetes while she is in school.
+Imagine a child has Type I Diabetes and that she falls within the category of "other health impairment".
+She needs a bus driver, a teacher, a school nurse, and so on who are trained to help her manage her Diabetes while she is in school.
 In addition, someone trained must be on hand for fieldtrips and other special activities.
-While she will miss class from time to time, there isn’t an adverse affect on her educational performance.
+While she will miss class from time to time, there isn't an adverse affect on her educational performance.
 Instead, she needs related services, such as trained teachers and other school staff, and accommodations such as a flash pass if she needs to leave the classroom immediately.
-Hence, she’d qualify for a 504 Plan, but not for an Individualized Education Program (IEP).
+Hence, she'd qualify for a 504 Plan, but not for an Individualized Education Program (IEP).